octo-technology/model_platform/README.md

 If you already have mlflow registry running and you change wifi connection :

-Update miniio cluster ip in deployed mlflow registries
+Update minio cluster ip in deployed mlflow registries

 Set it in the .env file. and run